hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 [7:33:10](#HWuENuF3AqX3h8SWnrA6lm-GfeoA-m94i9knO7pciY4) <luce80>:
 > What do you expect for the max text sizes?
 Infinite?
-That is the thing I don't know Ì†ΩÌ∏â .
+That is the thing I don't know üòâ .
 Here I am talking about aesthetics.
 > How is that possible?
 Yes, not possible.
 But there are a number of possibilities, none is the *right* one but some could be better then others. provided the there is choice to change things.
 P.S. about aesthetics: I would modify that function a bit.
 I would delete `origin 0x0` and probably reduce emoji `font-size` a bit.